-With petrol and diesel cars being phased out and the revolution and popularity of the electric car increasing we are taking time to focus on all things electric.
+With petrol and diesel cars being phased out and the popularity of the electric car increasing we are taking time to focus on all things electric.

 Our new exhibition gives an in-depth view of the evolution of the EV's, past, present and most importantly the future.